Diamond: Understanding the Cost per Carat and Choosing Your Stone

 The GIA color scale and its impact on the price of a diamond

-Let's take a 1 carat round brilliant cut diamond as a reference, with VS2 clarity and excellent cut:
+Let’s use as a benchmark a 1-carat round brilliant-cut diamond, with VS2 clarity and an excellent cut:

 -